openstack/ha-guide/doc/ha-guide/source/controller-ha-galera.rst

     .. note ::

-       The galara package is now called galera-3 and is already a dependency of mariadb-galera-server.
+       The galera package is now called galera-3 and is already a dependency of mariadb-galera-server.
 Therefore it should not be specified on the command line.